anuragambuja/data-engineering-gcp/Bigtable.md

   - Look at whether your access patterns are balanced across all of the rows in a table

 - Key Visualizer data is available for the last 14 days.
 This limit also means that if you bookmark or share the URL for a Key Visualizer scan, the URL has a maximum life of 14 days.

+## Row keys
+- The most efficient Bigtable queries retrieve data using one of the following:
+  - Row key
+  - Row key prefix
+  - Range of rows defined by starting and ending row keys
+- A row key must be 4 KB or less
+- Store multiple delimited values in each row key.
+Row key segments are usually separated by a delimiter, such as a colon, slash, or hash symbol.
+- Design to retrieve a well-defined range of rows.
+Well-planned row key prefixes let you take advantage of Bigtable's built-in sorting order to store related data in contiguous rows.
+Bigtable stores data lexicographically.
+Pad the integers with leading zeroes
+- Examples to avoid
+  - Standard, non-reversed domain names: services.company.com will be in separate range than product.company.com instead reverse → com.company.product
+  - Sequential numeric IDs For example, UserID – New users might be more active than older ones (hotspotting on one node)
+  - Non-defined range of rows.
+For example, monitoring performance metrics of machines: 1425330757685#machine_42234 No way to select a machine and get performance metrics --> instead reverse
+  - Hashed-values: No longer recommended as debugging becomes difficult with non-readable keys